NEW ARRIVAL Taste coffees that feel like Christmas. Perfect for espresso and filter.

 washed-coffee-2744211_1280

 The aim of coffee processing is to separate the coffee bean from the cherry and increase its flavour potential.
-Even if the coffee has been perfectly grown, perfectly ripened and harvested, poor processing can lead to mistakes that reduce its value and affect farmers’ earnings to a high degree.
+Even if the coffee has been perfectly grown, perfectly ripened and the harvest has been really good, poor processing can lead to mistakes that reduce the value of the coffee and affect farmers’ earnings to a high degree.
 Some processing methods require more time, investment and natural resources.
 Choosing the right processing is a key factor for producers.

 Natural process

 Also known as dry.
-This is the oldest method of coffee processing.
+It is the oldest method of coffee processing.
 After harvesting, the coffee beans are spread out in a thin layer to dry in the sun.
 Some producers spread them out on brick terraces, others use special raised drying tables to ensure better airflow around the cherry.
 This leads to more even drying.
-Cherries must be turned regularly to prevent mould, fermentation or rot.
+The cherries must be turned regularly to prevent mould, fermentation or rot.
 Once the coffee is properly dried, the outer skin is mechanically removed.
-The raw coffee thus prepared shall be stored before export.
+The raw coffee thus prepared is stored before export.

 This method of coffee processing is mainly used in countries with limited access to water.
-In these areas, this is often the only possible course of action.
-The largest representation is in Ethiopia , a Brazil .
-This is the process by which our novelty from Guatemala .
+In these areas, it is often the only possible method.
+It is most widely used in Ethiopia, a Brazil.
+This is the process by which our news from Guatemala.

 Coffees processed in this way often have fruity flavour characteristics.
-In the taste we can find for example blueberries, strawberries or tropical fruits.
-All of course depending on the area in which the coffee was grown.
+For example, blueberries, strawberries or tropical fruits can be found in the taste.
+All depending, of course, on the area in which the coffee was grown.

 A clever process